Contraception advice

 Factors to Consider When Choosing Contraception

-When discussing contraception at Happiher, we often look at:
+When we discuss contraception at Happiher we look at:

 • Effectiveness (based on typical use, not perfect use)